WhatsApp

 3. Deskbird

-Deskbird is a GDPR-compliant platform focused specifically on desk and resource management, with a clean and intuitive interface.
+Deskbird is a desk and resource management platform with a clean, simple interface.

 Key Features: